Germaine Coty: Middle years

-Mme la Présidente
+First Lady

 The 1953 presidential election, conducted between 17 and 23 December, by a combined electorate comprising all the members from both houses of parliament, was a convoluted affair which, some believed, brought the French Fourth Republic into disrepute: René Coty's victory and came only at the thirteenth ballot, after the other candidates had been eliminated one by one, round by round.
 René Coty's emergence as the winner of the last men standing came as a surprise to colleagues and commentators alike.
 Germaine Coty was informed of it by a news reporter who had found his way to the front door of her apartment in the 4th arrondissement of Paris, which René and Germaine Coty had shared since relocating from Normandy in 1936.
 The reporter rang the bell, hoping for a reaction from the wife of the new president.
 He was not disappointed.
 Germaine Coty had been in the kitchen and had not bothered to remove her apron before opening the door to the unexpected visitor.
 Her reaction was direct: "I'll make him a tart".